benmcdonough20/NEPEC_on_Hardware/README.md

 * `TomographyProcedure` - This notebook gives a step-by-step walkthrough of how the sparse noise model learning procedure is implemented for an arbitrary circuit layer.
 * `QiskitImplementation` - This packages the procedure outlined in the previous notebook into a set of classes which can easily be imported and run to abstract the details of the learning procedure.
 * `PyQuilImplementation` - This package removes all of the Qiskit dependencies and implements the same procedure natively for Rigetti backends

+### ArbitraryCircuit

+* `CircuitDecomposition` - This notebook shows how an arbitrary `QuantumCircuit` object, complete with measurements, can be parsed to create a sequence of layers satisfying the requirements for benchmarking using the sparse Pauli tomography procedure
+* `ProcedureGeneration` - Here, the procedure generation for individual layers and the circuit parsing routine are put together to generate a full sparse Pauli tomography experiment for the layers in an arbitrary circuit.
+Once the analysis is integrated, this will make the benchmarking procedure fully autonomous.

 ## Credits
 Project Advisor: [Dr. Peter Orth](https://faculty.sites.iastate.edu/porth/)